 - Stay for a while in this deep state of stillness.

-If time is short, you could do the lower part of body first, then upper half, finishing on the face.
+If time is short, you could tense the lower part of body first, then the upper half, finishing on the face.

 Not only does the above exercise promote relaxation but it also aids in stilling the mind.